- Heating Fuel Deliveries

 We can’t give you a definite answer to this question.
 It’s a bit like trying to decide when to replace your car.
 Here are some things to consider:

 - How old is your furnace or boiler?
-If it’s more than 15 years old, you should think about replacement because old heating equipment is much less efficient than new equipment.
+If it’s more than 15 years old, you should think about replacement because new equipment is much mores efficient than old equipment.

 - Are there any rebates or tax credits available to help offset the cost of new equipment?
 Is attractive financing available?
 What is the payback from an investment in new high efficiency equipment?